The Trouble with Linux

 In practice, however, Linux is a clusterfuck.

 I abandoned the platform circa 2003 after I got my first Mac, but Apple’s loss of interest in power-users since the invention of the iPhone has had my panties in a knot.
 Since the Linux-based Raspberry Pi is a common platform for my open-source project, pianod2, I eventually broke down and bought one.
-Partially to support the users and better test cross-platform issues, but also I wanted to explore escape strategies from Apple’s ecosystem.
+The goal was to reduce cross-platform problems through additional testing and easily resolve user-reported issues, but also I wanted to explore escape strategies from Apple’s ecosystem.

 What I found is the same fucked-up mess as when I left 12 years ago.